The benefits for FIDIC Accredited Trainers:

 - trains exclusively under FIDIC's authorisation and agreement when delivering FIDIC training modules;

-- involves the local Member Association in the event organisation, if an interest is expressed;
+- works in collaboration with the local Member Association in the event organisation, if a MA exists in the country and its interest is expressed;

 - signs an agreement with FIDIC for each event to establish the financial terms and conditions.

 FIDIC organises "Accreditation Assessment Workshops" to assess candidates.

 Applicants should send their complete applications to the FIDIC Secretariat (sfossati at fidic.org) prior to the FIDIC Accreditation Assessment Workshop.
 The applicant will thereafter register for the pre-assessment on the FIDIC web site and receive an invoice representing the pre-assessment fee of €500.
 This amount is non-refundable.
 Upon receipt of payment, which can be made directly through the FIDIC online website or, alternatively, by bank transfer, the Secretariat will forward the application to the Assessment Panel for Trainers for pre-assessment.
 Each applicant will be informed personally of the outcome no later than 1 month prior to the start of the Assessment Workshop.
 Successful applicants will thereafter be invited to register for the Assessment Workshop and pay the Assessment fee of €1500.
 This amount is non-refundable.

 Each application must be in the form of a letter from the applicant addressed to the FIDIC Secretariat, not exceeding six pages long, describing the applicant's qualifications and biographical data, including diplomas, certificates, recommendation letters, attendance certificates and all details demonstrating compliance with the above criteria.
 Each application must be accompanied by letters from the sponsoring MA, if one exists in the country.

 Applicants who fail the pre-assessment will be notified of their failure and/or of the measures they should take before re-applying.